Leo-Simpson/c-lasso/README.md

 ```shell
 pip install c_lasso
 ```
-To import the classo package, use
+To use the c-lasso package in Python, type

 ```python
 from classo import *
 ```

-The classo package depends on several standard packages.
+The c-lasso package depends on several standard packages.
 To import these packages, use

 ```shell